-Revenues are derived from franchise royalties, franchise fees and supplier and distributor incentives, advertising funds, area development exclusivity fees and foreign master license fees, supplier convention funds, sublease rental income, interest and other income, and sales by Company-owned restaurants.
+Revenues are derived from franchise royalties, supplier and distributor incentives, franchise license fees, area development exclusivity fees and foreign master license fees, advertising funds, supplier convention funds, sublease rental income, and other income.
 The volume of supplier incentive revenues is dependent on the level of chain-wide retail sales, which are impacted by changes in comparable store sales and restaurant count, as well as the products sold to franchisees through third-party food distributors.

-Total revenues for the three month period ended September 24, 2023 and for the same period in the prior fiscal year were \$3.1 million and \$3.0 million, respectively.
+Total revenues for the three month period ended September 29, 2024 and for the same period in the prior fiscal year were \$3.1 million and \$3.1 million, respectively.